Drip-Along Daffy: Reception

 Andrew Farago writes, "The prevailing theory about acting has always been that an absolutely great actor will lose himself in any role he plays...
 Daffy Duck, on the other hand, didn't get where he is today by playing by the rules.
-Whether he's a bellhop, a talent scout, a beloved pet, a space-faring adventurer, a scarlet-clad swashbuckler, or a cowboy, Daffy Duck is Daffy Duck is Daffy Duck."
+Whether he's a bellhop, a talent scout, a beloved pet, a space-faring adventurer, a scarlet-clad swashbuckler, or a cowboy, Daffy Duck is Daffy Duck."
 Commenting on Daffy and Porky's roles, he says, "Drip-Along Daffy marks an important turning point in their careers, as the Warner Bros. animation stable realized that the eternally optimistic, steadfast, and — dare we say it, competent — sidekick role made Porky the perfect foil for a certain irrepressible duck."

 Home media

-This cartoon is included with the original ending restored in Disc Two of Looney Tunes Golden Collection: Volume 1 and Disc Two of Looney Tunes Platinum Collection: Volume 2.
+This cartoon is included with the original ending restored on Disc Two of Looney Tunes Golden Collection: Volume 1 and Disc Two of Looney Tunes Platinum Collection: Volume 2.